AY2324S1-CS2103T-T08-2/CS2101/docs/UserGuide.md

 ### <u>Category 4 - Accessibility features</u>

 This category introduces available interactions using **keyboard** and **mouse** that add more scaffolding to your networking experience.
-Relevant commands and explanations of their functionalities are outlined below:
+Relevant features are outlined below:

+### Keyboard shortcuts

+_NetworkBook_ supports many convenient keyboard shortcuts for you to execute commands efficiently.

 #### Auto-fill command preamble: `ctrl-F/N/G/U/R`